Twana W. Roebuck

-Mrs. Wellman-Roebuck is married to Bobby Roebuck of the City of Winston-Salem and local artist, and together are the parents of two sons and one daughter and grandparents of four grandchildren.
+Twana is married to Bobby Roebuck, a retired employee of the City of Winston-Salem and a local artist, and is the proud mother and grandmother of two sons and two granddaughters.
 She is a member of Alpha Kappa Alpha Sorority and Carver Road Church of Christ.
 For more information on Mrs. Wellman-Roebuck, check out Women in Leadership: Twana Roebuck.